danclarksn/K18-LAB0296-SEC-your-compliance-journey/guidebook.md

     The Lab Data Protection Policy appears.

 11. Open the **Policy**.

-12. The **Lab Data Protection policy** describes the different sections required for a Data Protection policy.
+    The **Lab Data Protection Policy** describes the different sections required for a Data Protection policy.

-    Review the policy content.
+12. Review the policy content.

     ![Lab Protection Policy](./media/image18.png)